olp-cs/correlation-based-networks/README.md

 The code was exported from [ipython notebook](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html).
 You can import it back.

-First, install the notebook if needed.
+First, [install](http://ipython.org/install.html) the notebook if needed.
+For Ubuntu:

+    sudo apt-get install ipython-notebook

 Run it with the options:

     ipython notebook --pylab=inline